King's Bench jurisdiction: Pennsylvania

+Rolf Larsen and judicial misconduct reform

-Troubles and public feuds involved the supreme court in the early 1990s, specifically including Justice Rolf Larsen, who was criminally convicted and impeached by the house, then subsequently convicted and removed from office by the state senate.
+Troubles and public feuds involved the supreme court in the early 1990s, specifically including Justice Rolf Larsen, who was criminally convicted and impeached by the House, then subsequently convicted and removed from office by the State Senate.
 The public image of Larsen illustrated the need for court reform.
 The upheaval surrounding Justice Larsen's time on the bench served as a catalyst for a change in the state judicial discipline system.
 Pennsylvanians for Modern Courts credits the public turmoil he caused with leading to the overwhelming passage of a constitutional amendment that strengthened the way judges are disciplined for misconduct.
 In 1993, Pennsylvania voters amended the state constitution.
 The change created a new system for the oversight of judges through a state Judicial Conduct Board, which independently investigates misconduct complaints, and a Court of Judicial Discipline, which independently determines a Pennsylvania judge's innocence or guilt,.
-The supreme court, nevertheless, retains ultimate power over the Commonwealth`s judicial system and judges.
+The Supreme Court, nevertheless, retains ultimate power over the Commonwealth`s judicial system and judges.

+Kids for cash scandal

+The kids for cash scandal, which came to light in 2008, involved two Pennsylvania judges, Mark Ciavarella and Michael Conahan.
+They were found guilty of accepting millions of dollars in kickbacks from privately owned juvenile detention facilities.
+In exchange, the judges imposed unduly harsh sentences on juvenile offenders, often for minor infractions, funneling them into these for-profit facilities.
+The scandal led to widespread public outrage and prompted legal action to address the corruption.

+The Pennsylvania Supreme Court invoked its King's Bench jurisdiction to intervene swiftly, vacating thousands of juvenile convictions that Ciavarella had wrongfully imposed.
+The high court's intervention restored due process to the affected juveniles and demonstrated the court's capacity to take extraordinary measures where justice had been severely compromised.

+Uses in 2020

-For an example of the exercise of King's Bench jurisdiction, see the Pennsylvania "kids for cash" scandal.
-In 2020 the King's Bench jurisdiction was exercised three times; this was a rare instance of the jurisdiction being exercised multiple times in one year:
+In 2020, the Pennsylvania Supreme Court exercised its King's Bench jurisdiction three times, a rare instance of the court using this power multiple times within a single year: